 The final exam question will be given in advance, and will cover the breadth of the course.
+Test review power points are on Blackboard.

 Extra-credit is given for independent visits to museums and galleries.
 Such a visit will boost any split grade may you receive on a paper or quiz (one split grade boost per written assignment or quiz).